chriskyfung/AutoFetcher-IG-Stories-to-GDrive/docs/index.md

 1. Receiving an error message <span>'Exception: Request failed for https://i.instagram.com returned code 400.'</span>{:style="color:red;"}

    {:style="font-style:italic;"}
    It happens when your account has not been logged in via the Instagram website for a long time.
 Instagram will suspend your access token to prevent your account from being hacked.
-You can fix this issue by logging in again on _instagram.com_ and verify your account.
+You can fix this issue by opening _instagram.com_ to re-login and verify your account using a web browser.

 2. Receiving an error message <span>'Exception: Unexpected error while getting the method or property getFolderById on object DriveApp.'</span>{:style="color:red;"}